Daniel Isn’t Real (2019)

 Director: Terence Fisher

-Other titles: The Devil’s Bride
+Alternate titles: The Devil’s Bride

 A rather low-budget Hammer film that still manages to work via great acting and campy charm.
 For some reason that is never explained, Christopher Lee knows way too much about Satanism.
 This comes in handy when his young friend becomes involved with a bunch of Satanists.
 Watch for the totally absurd ending.
 Matheson can not have been happy with this script.
 And after he made such a fuss over The Last Man on Earth.
 Featuring Charles Gray (Diamonds Are Forever) and Leon Greene (A Funny Thing Happened on the Way to the Forum).